-The Henry G. Bennett Memorial Library, through its Textbook Reserve Program (TRP), cannot provide textbooks for every course offered; however, the program wishes to serve as many students as possible.
-All general education courses (1000-2000 level), all remediation courses, and the College Success course are included Materials can be reserved for hours at a time.
+The Henry G. Bennett Memorial Library, through its Textbook Reserve Program (TRP), strives to provide textbooks for all general education courses (1000-2000 level), all remediation courses, and the College Success course.
+Materials can be reserved for 2 hours at a time, in-house use only.

 During regular library hours the computer pods located throughout the library are available for use, additionally in the evenings there is a lab on floor 2A that is available for use.